-News Discussions: 20% Class Notes: 20%
+News Discussions: 20%

+- Class Notes: 20% Class Presentation (two times): 20% (10% each) Term Paper: 40%

+<Term paper>

-Class Presentation (two times): 20% (10% each) • Term Paper: 40% <Term paper> (Topic) Each student can pick up any topic related to the course contents based on their interests.
+(Topic) Each student can pick up any topic related to the course contents based on their interests.
 Students are encouraged to analyze practical issues based on theoretical frameworks introduced in the

-(Volume) The paper volume is supposed to be 4-5 pages, approximately 2,500 to 3,000 words.
-(Volume) The paper volume is supposed to be 4-5 pages, approximately 2,500 to 3,000 words.
+(Volume) The hard student can pick up any topic related to the course contents based on their interests.
+Students are encouraged to analyze practical issues based on theoretical nameworks introduced in the course course.
+(Volume) The paper volume is supposed to be 45 pages, approximately 2500 to 3000 words.
 (Presentations) Each student should deliver a short presentation regarding a mid-term research proposal in the tenth class and a final product in the last class.
 (Submission) The deadline for the paper submission will be announced later.
 The due date is typically set a few days after the final class day.
-Students must submit papers through the Oh-ol Meiji
+Students must submit papers through the Oh-o!
+Meiji system

-Course Terrorism and l Counterterrorism Course Nur nbering Code (GG) POL731 Е Campus Surugadai Semester Fall Credits 2 Lecturer [Professor] KOBAYASHI YO SHIKI, Ph.D.
+Course Terrorism and l Counterterrorism Course Nur nbering Code (GG) POL731 E Campus Surugadai Semester Fall Credits 2 Lecturer [Professor] KOBAYASHI YO SHIKI, Ph.D.

 - The objective of this course is to enable students to critically consider practical issues related to terrorism and counterterrorism policies based on academic theories mainly from the U.S. and Western perspectives.
 Western perspectives.
 In other words, each student will develop the ability to discover and solve issues related to counterterrorism terrorism based on integrating academic theories and practice.
 ATTAINMENT TARGETS> By the end of this course, students will be able to (1) understand and explain basic theoretical concepts and terms in terrorism studies, (2) understand and explain critical questions about terrorism studies for scholars and practitioners, (3) understand and explain critical questions about terrorism studies for scholars and practitioners, (4) make policy recommendations on practical issues related to counterterrorism based on appropriate academic approaches and theoretical frameworks.
-(5) THEODUCOGES> The corres consists of lectures by the instructor and class discussions with students.
-Students should participate in class discussions while the instructor delivers a brief lecture.
+(5) THEODUCOGESS (5) The course consists of leatures by the instructor and class discussions with students.
+Students should participate in class discussions while the instructor delivers a brief leature.